Does Wells Fargo Allow Mortgage Assumptions : The Insider’s Guide

 2. Provide Required Information: You will need to provide certain information about yourself, including your credit and income details, to determine your eligibility for assumption.

-3. Pay Application Fee: There may be an application fee associated with processing the assumption request.
+3. Pay Application Fee: An application fee may be associated with processing the assumption request.

-4. Submit Documentation: Along with the application, you will be required to submit various documents, such as financial statements, tax returns, and proof of employment.
+4. Submit Documentation: Along with your application, you will be required to submit various documents, including financial statements, tax returns, and proof of employment.

 5. Undergo Credit Evaluation: Wells Fargo will evaluate your creditworthiness and financial stability to assess your ability to assume the loan.